 Tip #4: Stand Up More to Pedal

 Most mountain bikers sit down as they pedal and navigate the trail.
-While this is great for younger folks, older riders should stand up to pedal.
+While this is great for younger folks, older riders should sometimes stand up to pedal.
 Doing so will provide a workout for a variety of different muscles in the body, including those in the core, hips, and upper body.
 Furthermore, standing up to pedal puts more stress on the muscles.
 While this may not seem like a good thing, it’s actually beneficial for keeping your body strong.

 Related Post: Science Shows How Cycling Fights Aging

-Tip #5: Avoid Cold Starts
+Tip #5: Avoid Cold Starts and Keep Stretching

 Most exercise enthusiasts have been told countless times that they need to stretch and warm up before beginning their training.
 Unfortunately, many ignore this warning and just dive straight in.
 In fact, many younger riders simply hop on their bikes and hit the trail.
-However, it’s very important to prepare your body for the intense workout prior to starting.
+However, it’s very important to prepare your body for an intense workout prior to starting.
 This is especially crucial for those over the age of 40.
 The older you get, the more your tendons lose their resilience, decreasing their ability to prevent injury.

 At the very least, you should spend a good five minutes stretching out the back, hamstring, calves, and arms.
 Ideally, stretching should be implemented into your schedule on a regular basis.
 Every muscle should be stretched to loosen it up.
-Using foam rollers is also a great option.

 Check out our Complete Guide to Stretching for Cyclists here!